xinweit/Customers/README.md

 ## Usage instructions:

 Run 'pipenv shell', then 'python api.py' in your project folder path to run the Application Programming Interface (API).
-The application is set to run on port 5000 by default on http://127.0.0.1:5000.
+The application is set to run on port 5000 by default on the URL http://127.0.0.1:5000.
 <br>
 [ ] is used a placeholder for text in the URLs below.